Welfare Guarantees in Schelling Segregation: Introduction

-Even if an assignment does not maximize the social welfare, it does not mean that the assignment cannot be optimal in other senses.
-With this is mind, we next turn our attention to different notions of optimality.
+Even if an assignment does not maximize the social welfare, it can still be optimal in other senses.
+With this in mind, in Section~\ref{sec:notions}, we turn our attention to different notions of optimality.
 In particular, we consider the well-known notion of {\em Pareto optimality} (PO), according to which it should not be possible to improve the utility of an agent without decreasing that of another agent.
-We also introduce two variants of PO, called {\em utility-vector optimality} (UVO) and {\em group-welfare optimality} (GWO), which are particularly appropriate for Schelling's model but may be of interest in other settings as well.
+We also introduce two variants of PO, called {\em utility-vector optimality} (UVO) and {\em group-welfare optimality} (GWO), which are particularly appropriate for Schelling's model and may be of interest in other settings as well.
 Informally, an assignment is UVO if we cannot improve the sorted utility vector of the agents, and GWO if it is not possible to increase the total utility of one type of agents without decreasing that of the other type.
 We prove several results on these three notions of optimality.
 First, while UVO and GWO imply PO by definition, we show that they are not implied by each other or by PO.
-Then, for each $X \in \{\text{PO},\text{UVO},\text{GWO}\}$, we establish mostly tight bounds on the {\em price of $X$}, which is an analogue of the price of anarchy: the price of $X$ is defined as the worst-case ratio between the maximum social welfare (among all assignments) and the minimum social welfare among all assignments satisfying $X$.\footnote{Note that an analogue of the price of \emph{stability}, where we consider the worst-case ratio between the maximum social welfare and the \emph{maximum} social welfare among assignments satisfying the optimality notion, is uninteresting: for all of the optimality notions we consider, this price is simply $1$.} These results can be found in Section~\ref{sec:notions}.
+Then, for each $P \in \{\text{PO},\text{UVO},\text{GWO}\}$, we establish mostly tight bounds on the {\em price of $P$}, which is an analogue of the price of anarchy: the price of $P$ is defined as the worst-case ratio between the maximum social welfare (among all assignments) and the minimum social welfare among all assignments satisfying $P$.\footnote{Note that an analogue of the price of \emph{stability}, where we consider the worst-case ratio between the maximum social welfare and the \emph{maximum} social welfare among assignments satisfying the optimality notion, is uninteresting: for all of the optimality notions we consider, this price is simply $1$.} Several of our results in Sections~\ref{sec:welfare} and \ref{sec:notions} are summarized in Table~\ref{tab:results}.